SAP-samples/abap-cheat-sheets/18_Dynpro.md

 This cheat sheet provides a high-level overview of classic dynpro topics with a focus on dynpro-related statements, supported by an executable example to check the syntax in action.

 > **💡 Note**<br>
 > - Classic dynpros are outdated for application programs.
-New developments should use web-based UIs, such as SAPUI5 or Web Dynpro.
+New developments should use web-based UIs, such as SAPUI5.
 > - Dynpros cannot be created in ABAP Cloud.
 > - This cheat sheet ...
 >   - is not intended to encourage you to start creating classic dynpros for programming new applications.
 >   - does not cover all facets, techniques, and keywords in great detail.
 >   - is intended to cover a selection of dynpro-related topics and syntax that you may encounter in older ABAP code.
 If you need more information, always consult the ABAP Keyword Documentation.
-> - Some of the statements described here - the ones used in the dynpro flow logic - are programmed in a special programming language.
+> - The statements covered in the dynpro flow logic are specific to dynpros.
 > - Links to the ABAP Keyword Documentation in this cheat sheet refer to the documentation for [Standard ABAP](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenstandard_abap_glosry.htm) (latest version).

 ## About Dynpros